PeterKon/logreader/README.md

 `generic_display_separator`:   (True/false) Whether or not to display separators between generic errors.
 `generic_context`:             Optional.
 The number of error-messages written above and below generic errors.
 (Default: 0)

 You can also optionally enter one to three entries for `custom pattern` which returns case insensitive hits on the pattern.
+There is also a toggle for optional patterns to be searched, only two are enabled by default.